Home ➜ Excel Formulas ➜ Add Month to a Date

 Add 6 Months to a Date

 In the same way, you can add 6 months to a date and get a date that is 6 months ahead of the current date.
-In the following example, we have the same date in cell A1 that we have earlier.
+In the following example, we have the same date in cell A1 that we had earlier.

 Now to add 6 months to this you just need to use the following formula.